xultaeculcis/kelp-wanted-competition/docs/dev-log.md

 * The competition ends today
 * It was a good run regardless of final ranking
 * But oh boy, do I hope everyone in top 5 over-fitted to public test set :D

+## 2024-02-22

+* Checked the LB today - #2 place
+* So, yeah... indeed some people over-fitted
+* WIP. docs with training guides and docstrings

+## 2024-02-23

+* Added more docstrings
+* Updated docs
+* WIP.
+Reproducibility guide

+## 2024-02-24

+* Added technical report